ethereum-pocr/pocrnet/.github/ISSUE_TEMPLATE/candidate-form-for-node-auditor.md

 ---
-name: Candiate Form for Node Auditor
+name: Candidate Form for Node Auditor
 about: Form for a new node auditor to declare its intention to becoming an active carbon footprint auditor
 title: "<Company> want to become an auditor"